futurice/field-ops-guide/README.md

 ## License

-This repository, along with the Field Ops Guide and its contents arelicensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This repository, along with the Field Ops Guide and its contents are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.